geosolutions-it/MapStore2/docs/developer-guide/integrations/auth-docker-setup.md

 The stack is intended as a starting point.
 For the full configuration details, see the dedicated guides for [LDAP](users/ldap.md#ldap-integration-with-mapstore), [OpenID Connect](users/openId.md#integration-with-openid-connect), [Keycloak](users/keycloak.md#keycloak-integrations), [MapStore authentication](auth.md#mapstore-authentication---implementation-details) and the available [infrastructure setups](infrastructure-setups.md#possible-setups).

 !!! warning
-    The provided files contain sample credentials, sample users, a sample Keycloak realm and sample LDAP entries.
-They are useful for local development and testing, but they must be replaced or reviewed before using this setup in production.
+    The provided files contain public sample credentials, sample users, a sample Keycloak realm and sample LDAP entries.
+They are useful only for local development and testing.
+They are not secrets, they are not secure defaults, and they must be changed before using this setup outside a disposable local environment.

 ## Services